 - 3.1.
-This Agreement is made pursuant to the Employment Relations Act 2000.
+This Agreement is made pursuant to the Employment Relations Act 2000 ("Act").
 The Agreement will cover all Bupa Care Home facilities and Employees who are in the positions below (as defined in c.7 Classification of Employees): - a.
 Unit Coordinator - b.
 Clinical Manager - 3.2.
-Coverage of this Agreement is also extended to include all future Care Homes acquisitions by the Employer for those Employees not already covered by a collective agreement.
+Coverage of this Agreement is also extended to include all future Care Home acquisitions by Bupa Care Services for those Employees not already covered by a collective agreement.
 The parties may wish to agree transition provisions for those members who are part of future acquisitions, depending on terms and conditions at those sites. - 3.3.
-The Employer will ensure that new Employees who come within coverage of this agreement are provided with a copy of the Agreement.
-The Employer will: - i. advise new Employees of who the relevant union delegates are and - ii. provide their contact details and - iii. an introduction to the union delegates as part of the new Employees induction process.
+The Employer will ensure that new Employees who come within coverage of this Agreement are provided with a copy of the Agreement.
+The Employer will: - i. advise new Employees of who the relevant union delegates are; - ii. the contact details of the delegates; and - iii. introduce the union delegates at their Care Home as part of the Employees induction process.